Getting What You Want from Your Groomer

-A late fee may be applied for pets arriving more than 15 minutes late and will be added for each additional 15 minutes.
+A late fee of $5 will be applied for pets arriving 10 minutes late and an additional $5 will be added for each additional 10 minutes.
 A groomer, at their discretion, may also refuse appointments more than 15 minutes late.
 If your pet is late, you should also expect that they may take longer to finish than usual, as the groomer may need to start another appointment.

 Cancellations & No Shows